wurmlab/genomicscourse/2016-SIB/practicals/rnaseq/TP2.md

 ![Question](round-help-button.png)
 What do you observe?
 How are the data distributed?
 Why are there two modes?
 What would be a good cutoff to discriminate the two modes?

 It is a good practice to filter out the genes that are not expressed, or very lowly expressed.
 This alleviates the multiple testing burden, and anyway there is very little power to detect differential expression for these genes.
 It is of course better to filter these genes after data normalization, before differential expression testing.
 The choice of a criterion to filter genes is arbitrary, but it has to make sense given the distribution of the data.
 You can for example put a cutoff on the summed expression of each gene across samples.
-Another approach I tend to prefer, is to keep only the genes that pass a cutoff in at least n samples, where n is at least the number of biological replicates in each experimental condition.
+Another apporach I tend to prefer, is to keep only the genes that pass a cutoff in at least n samples, where n is at least the number of biological replicates in each experimental condition.
 This ensures that almost all genes are seen expressed in at least one condition.

 ![Warning](warning.png)
 Unless you know what you are doing, it is considered a bad practice to filter genes based on their variance prior to differential analysis!
 This can seriously bias your results.